michaeltlombardi/pentola/content/02-character-creation/wealth-and-equipment.md

 If the value of the favor card is _less_ than the value of whatever is being sold you may try to convince the purchaser to offer another card instead (by haggling, intimidating, reasoning, etc).
 You may try to convince them to draw an _additional_ card, but the test will be one step harder.

-If the value  of the favor card is _higher_ than the value of whatever is being sold the buyer is overpaying for some reason - they may or may not be aware that they're overpaying depending on the context.
+If the value  of the favor card is _higher_ than the value of whatever is being sold the buyer is overpaying for some reason—they may or may not be aware that they're overpaying depending on the context.

 | Card | Effect |
 |:----:|:-------|